DouglasMeloo/real-state-manager/README.md

 Real Estate Manager is a Python command-line application that allows users to manage property listings.
 With this user-friendly software, users can add, view, update, and delete property listings stored in an encrypted SQLite database.
 Simplify your property management tasks with Real Estate Manager.

+Demo
+Explore the Real Estate Manager in action by trying out our live deployed on Heroku.
+You can experience the features and functionalities of the software.
+Simply access the following URL to start exploring the Real Estate Manager: [Real Estate Manager Demo](https://real-state-manager-08c67701a92f.herokuapp.com/)
+Feel free to interact with the options, add properties, update details, delete entries, and view property listings.
+This provides a hands-on opportunity to get a glimpse of how the Real Estate Manager can simplify property management tasks.

 # Table of Contents
 * [Technologies Used](#technologies-used)
     * [Language](#language)